Medical questions & health advice by board certified doctors

-How can I get rid of a yeast infection that occurs during my period
+"How can I get rid of a yeast infection that occurs during my period"

 I have constant itching and don't know what to do.

 Most of the time these infections appear randomly without a known preceding cause.
 However, they can also be associated with use of oral contraceptives (birth control pill), diabetes, the use of vaginal douches, and the use of antibiotics for a separate infection.
 While having your period is not a classic risk factor for getting a yeast infection, it is possible that the menstrual flow allows for this to develop.
 I suggest that you schedule an appointment with your primary care physician or OBGYN, whoever you see for your feminine health.
 He or she can take a detailed medical and sexual history and perform a thorough pelvic exam.
 Your doctor and perform a comprehensive assessment of you personal risk factors for these infections and identify any perpetrators (if any).
 Likely, the doctor will take a sample of your vaginal discharge and test it for yeast.
 You may also get a prescription for an anti-fungal medication (if a yeast infection is suspected).

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.